 My aspiration for TomTom is that we continue to be seen as one of the great technology success stories in Europe.
 It’s already true that coming to work at TomTom is fantastic for your career, that our management approach is exceptional and humanist.
 It’s a place where you’ll work with fantastic people on hard problems and become better at creating whatever impact you’d like to create in your career.

 This industry stretches back many thousands of years and yet takes advantage of the very latest technology and innovation.
 Those of us lucky to work in it, I feel, have an obligation to continue to make a positive contribution to the world by working on things that matter to people, by being inclusive and always human and showing our appreciate for those that struggled before us to make the world better.
 We’ve got to work hard and make it even better still.

-Check back soon to read what other TomTom’ers have to say about the company’s new strategy and Maps Platform.
+Check back soon to read what other TomTom’ers have to say about the company’s new strategy and Orbis Maps.
 We’ve got talks with people from TomTom’s OSM outreach team, product team and more from the technical folks behind the new map.Answers have been very lightly edited for style, brevity and clarity.